 ProcureDesk links with your business account, and anyone can select what they need to purchase.

-Once the user selects an item to purchase, they just need to submit it for approval.
+Once the user selects an item to purchase, they must submit it for approval.
+You can still pay vendors with credit cards, but now you have a better cost control process.

 After the user clicks on the “Submit this item for Approval button”, the data from the vendor catalog gets copied to the employee’s cart.